openshift/installer/Documentation/dev/node-bootstrap-flow.md

 ## Systemd units

-The following systemd unit is deployed to a node by tectonic-installer and take part in the bootstrapping process:
+The following systemd unit is deployed to a node by openshift-installer and take part in the bootstrapping process:

 * `kubelet.service` is the main kubelet daemon.
 It is automatically started on boot.